qAp/nfl_helmet_assignment_kaggle/README.md

 |:--:|:-----:|:--------------------------:|:-------------------------:|:------------------------:|
 | 1d | 0.288 |            0.446           |           0.438           |           0.513          |
 | 2d | 0.312 |            0.459           |                           |           0.520          |

+Here, due to randomness introduced in helmet mapping, all scores based on MOT post-processing use the same instance of helmet mapping result.  e.g. all 1-d post-processing scores are built upon the 0.288 helmet mapping score.

 ## References